 Anita joined our team in 2015 and looks after DEN’s finances and payroll.
 She also provides secretariat support for the Promotion, Prevention, and Early Intervention (PPEI) Implementation Plan, for which DEN is the leading agency.
-She gained her financial experience both in her own business and in the community sector, but much prefers working for the non-profit sector where she can identify with the goals of the organisation.
+She gained her financial experience in her own business and in the community sector, but much prefers working within the non-profit sector, where she can identify with the goals of the organisation.

 Qualifications: Masters in Applied Mathematics (UNSW Credit for Diploma in Meteorology (Munich University)), Competency in Plan for Community Engagement – Incidental Counselling (10093 NAT), Recognise and Respond Appropriately to Domestic and Family Violence (CHCDEFV301A), 20 Years’ Experience in Finance and Payroll (Director of Private Business, Employee in Not-For-Profit Sector)